emqx/eip/active/0033-agent-registry.md

 event-driven MQTT 5.0 mechanism.
-The registry uses retained Agent Cards on A2A-defined discovery topics and aligns with an A2A MQTT profile, including topic path conventions, MQTT 5 properties, JSON-RPC payload guidance, and security metadata for public-key-based trust.
+The registry uses retained Agent Cards on A2A-defined discovery topics and aligns with an A2A MQTT profile, including topic path conventions, MQTT 5 properties, JSON-RPC payload guidance, and security metadata for public-key-based trust, plus optional end-to-end payload protection for untrusted broker environments.
 The feature improves user experience for both MQTT clients (agents) and system administrators through CLI and Dashboard management tools while preserving native MQTT workflows.
 Agents can self-register by publishing retained messages, and